 The following steps produce a view of the original file and demonstrate the main features of this tool.

 Select a corpus using the "Corpus Manager" available from the File menu.
-Alternatively, create a quick corpus by choosing the "Create Quick Corpus" from the file menu.
+Alternatively, create a quick corpus by choosing the "Open File(s) as Quick Corpus" from the file menu.